alekshura/SourceApi/README.md

 <img src="/Compentio.Assets/GeneratedFiles.png" align="center" width="80%">

+>!
+For now use one Open API file per controller.
+[Open API Tags](https://swagger.io/docs/specification/grouping-operations-with-tags/) are not supported.

 Now you can use these base controllers during implementation of you Web API.
 The DTO's are generated, routes are defined, documentation for the API methods also used from
 Open API definitions: